Our Mission at camp agawak

 You can always access your current invoice by logging into your CampMinder account.
 Billing for camp is as follows: First deposit is due with the application.
 The remaining balance is due March 1st.

-Deposits are refundable up until December 1st less a $250 fee.
+Deposits are refundable up until December 1st with a $500 fee.
 After December 1 there are no tuition refunds.